scubess/Tesseract-Mongolian-iOS/README.md

 Please check the iOS tesseract engine version match with trained version.
 If you have any weird issues please refer to tesseract FAQ page [here](https://github.com/tesseract-ocr/tesseract/wiki/FAQ#actual_tessdata_num_entries_-tessdata_num_entrieserrorassert-failedin-file-ccutiltessdatamanagercpp-line-55_)

-NOTES: If you looking for
+NOTE: If you looking for tesseract mongolian trained data for iOS11, please refer this [link](https://github.com/scubess/Tesseract-Mongolian-Training)